resque/resque/README.markdown

 If a job raises an exception, it is logged and handed off to the `Resque::Failure` module.
 Failures are logged either locally in Redis or using some different backend.
-To see exceptions while developing, use VERBOSE env variable, see details below under Logging.
+To see exceptions while developing, see details below under Logging.

 For example, Resque ships with Airbrake support.
 To configure it, put the following into an initialisation file or into your rake job: